jr01/FeatureSwitches/README.md

   * In memory evaluation cache
     * Singleton by default.
     * Values are always cached using the evaluation context.
-  * Synchronous calls
-    * Discourages developers to implement feature filters that need to fetch external data.
-      Rule evaluation speed should be constant and predictable.
-    * Hint: use a context accessor instead.
 * Pluggable feature definition providers
   * `InMemoryFeatureProvider` can be used in automated tests, or as an intermediate.
 * Support for stable feature evaluation during a user's session